Glamanand Group: History

-Nikhil Anand founded the Glamanand Group after participating in the Mr. North India 2013 competition.
-In 2014, he launched Glamanand Entertainment Pvt Ltd, and in 2015, the company acquired the national franchise rights for Miss Earth and Miss International.
+Nikhil Anand founded the Glamanand Group after competing in Mr. North India 2013.
+In 2014, he launched Glamanand Entertainment Pvt Ltd, and in 2015, the company bought the national franchise rights for Miss Earth and Miss International.

-The first "Glamanand Super Model India" pageant took place on 4 November 2015 at the Courtyard Marriott Hotel in New Delhi.
-This event selected India's representatives for Miss Earth, Miss International, and Miss Tourism World.
+The first Glamanand Super Model India pageant took place on 4 November 2015 at the Courtyard Marriott Hotel in New Delhi.
+This contest selected India's representatives for Miss Earth, Miss International, and Miss Tourism World.
 Supriya Aiman was the first titleholder of Glamanand Miss International India.
 The pageant continued annually until 2022.

-In 2020, the Glamanand Group obtained the license for Miss Grand International.
+In 2020, the Glamanand Group bought the license for Miss Grand International.
 To select India's representative, the organization introduced Miss Grand India in 2023.
-Arshina Sumbul, the first Miss Grand India, made it to the Top 20 at Miss Grand International 2023, held in Vietnam.
-Sophiya Singh, originally chosen as Miss Tourism World India at the Miss Grand India 2023 event, later became Miss Asia Pacific International India.
-In 2024, she represented India at Miss Asia Pacific International in the Philippines, where she reached the Top 20 and won the Continental Queen of Asia title.
+Miss Grand India 2023 Arshina Sumbul, reached the top 20 at Miss Grand International 2023, held in Vietnam.
+Sophiya Singh, originally chosen as Miss Tourism World India at Miss Grand India 2023, later became Miss Asia Pacific International India.
+She represented India at Miss Asia Pacific International 2024 in the Philippines, where she reached the yop 20, and won the Continental Queen of Asia title.

-In 2024, Glamanand acquired the franchise rights for four more international pageants: Miss Asia Pacific International, Miss Charm, Miss Cosmo International, and Miss Universe.
+In 2024, Glamanand bought the franchise rights for four more international pageants: Miss Asia Pacific International, Miss Charm, Miss Cosmo International, and Miss Universe.
 Following this, the group launched Miss Universe India.
 State franchises were introduced to select participants for the national finals, and a national audition awarded wildcard entries.
-NRI (Non-Resident Indians) finalists were also included.
+Non-resident Indian finalists were also included.

-The first Miss Universe India competition was held on 22 September 2024, with Rhea Singha winning the title.
-She represented India at Miss Universe 2024 in Mexico and reached the Top 30.
+Miss Universe India 2024 was held on 22 September 2024, and was won by Rhea Singha.
+She represented India at Miss Universe 2024 in Mexico and reached the top 30.

 International results

-The Glamanand Group first sent representatives to international pageants in 2015, with delegates competing in Miss International, Miss Earth, and Miss Tourism World.
-However, none of them advanced to the semifinals.
+In 2015, the Glamanand Group sent its first representatives to Miss International, Miss Earth, and Miss Tourism World.
+None of them reached the semifinals.

-In 2018, the group acquired Miss Teen International.
-Ritika Khatnani, representing the group, finished as the first runner-up at the first Miss Teen International held in Gurgaon.
+In 2018, the group bought Miss Teen International.
+Ritika Khatnani, was first runner-up at the first Miss Teen International held in Gurgaon.

-In 2019, Glamanand had its first international victory when Aayushi Dholakia won Miss Teen International 2019.
+In 2019, Glamanand had its first international win when Aayushi Dholakia won Miss Teen International 2019.